The Index of Economic Freedom

 There is abundant evidence from countries around the world that an honest, fair, and effective judicial system is a critical factor in empowering individuals, ending discrimination, and enhancing competition.
 In the never-ending struggle to improve the human condition and achieve greater prosperity, an institutional commitment to the preservation and advancement of judicial effectiveness is indispensable.

 Government Integrity.
-In a world characterized by social and cultural diversity, practices that are regarded as corrupt in one place may simply reflect traditional interactions in another.
-For example, small informal payments to service providers or even government officials may be regarded as a normal means of compensation, a “tip” for unusually good service, or a corrupt form of extortion.
+In a socially and culturally diverse world, practices that are regarded as corrupt in one place may simply reflect traditional interactions in another.
+For example, small informal payments to service providers or even government officials may be regarded variously as a normal means of compensation, a “tip” for unusually good service, or a corrupt form of extortion.
+Such practices may indeed constrain an individual’s economic freedom, but their impact on the economic system as a whole is likely to be modest.

-While such practices may indeed constrain an individual’s economic freedom, their impact on the economic system as a whole is likely to be modest.
 Of far greater concern is the systemic corruption of government institutions by such practices as bribery, nepotism, cronyism, patronage, embezzlement, and graft.
-Though not all of these practices are crimes in every society or circumstance, they all erode the integrity of government wherever they are found.
+Not all of these practices are crimes in every society or circumstance, but all erode the integrity of government wherever they are found.
 By allowing some individuals or special interests to gain government benefits at the expense of others, they are grossly incompatible with the principles of fair and equal treatment that are necessary for an economically free society.

 There is a direct relationship between the extent of government intervention in economic activity and the prevalence of corruption.
-In particular, excessive and redundant government regulations provide opportunities for bribery and graft, which in turn are detrimental to economic growth and development.
+In particular, excessive and redundant government regulations provide opportunities for bribery and graft, which in turn undermine economic growth and development.
 In addition, government regulations or restrictions in one area may create informal or black markets in another.
-For example, by imposing such burdensome barriers to the conduct of business as including regulatory red tape and high transaction costs, a government can incentivize bribery and encourage illegitimate and secret interactions that compromise the transparency that is essential to the efficient functioning of a free market.
+For example, by imposing such burdensome barriers to the conduct of business as regulatory red tape and high transaction costs, a government can incentivize bribery and encourage illegitimate and secret interactions that compromise the transparency that is essential to the efficient functioning of a free market.

 Government Size